castorini/castor/han/README.md

 - static: A model with pre-trained vectors from [word2vec](https://code.google.com/archive/p/word2vec/).
 All words -- including the unknown ones that are initialized with zero -- are kept static and only the other parameters of the model are learned.
 - non-static: Same as above but the pretrained vectors are fine-tuned for each task.

-Implementation for Convolutional Neural Networks for Sentence Classification of [Kim (2014)](https://arxiv.org/abs/1408.5882) with PyTorch.

 ## Quick Start